LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 The examples in this section illustrate how to use ``RAJA::forall`` methods to execute simple loop kernels; i.e., non-nested loops.
-It also describes iteration spaces, reductions, atomic operations, scans, and sorts.
+It also describes iteration spaces, reductions, atomic operations, scans, sorts, and RAJA data views.

 .. toctree::
    :maxdepth: 1